-Discuss applicability of O 231.1 to the site or facility.

-Or co ea ex oc an annual basis, each DOE or DOE ntractor-operated site or facility must provide ch individual monitored for occupational posure a radiation dose report of his/her cupational exposure at that site or facility.
-Up en pro are ter do av tim on the request from an individual terminating ployment, records of exposure shall be ovided to that individual as soon as the data e available, but not later than 90 days after mination.
-A written estimate of the radiation se received by that employee based on ailable information shall be provided at the be of termination, if requested.
-J. Su bpart J - Radiation Safety Training Th Th are is subpart addresses radiation safety training. e tailored approach to training requirements e based on: Show OT 2.26. • Unescorted access to or receiving occupational dose in controlled areas (e.g., General Employees) • Unescorted access to radiological areas or unescorted assignment as Radiological Workers Re equirements of Part 835 include: • Verification by examination for certain training (e.g., Radiological Worker Training) • Intervals of training not to exceed twenty four months • List of topics which must be included in training • Provisions for limited use of escorts in lieu of training
+On an annual basis, each DOE or DOE contractor-operated site or facility must provide each individual monitored for occupational exposure a radiation dose report of his/her occupational exposure at that site or facility.

+Upon the request from an individual terminating employment, records of exposure shall be provided to that individual as soon as the data are available, but not later than 90 days after termination.
+A written estimate of the radiation dose received by that employee based on available information shall be provided at the time of termination, if requested.

+J. Subpart J - Radiation Safety Training (Show OT 2.26)

+This subpart addresses radiation safety training.
+The tailored approach to training requirements is based on:

+- Unescorted access to or receiving occupational dose in controlled areas (e.g., General Employees) - Unescorted access to radiological areas or unescorted assignment as Radiological Workers

+Requirements of Part 835 include:

+- Verification by examination for certain training (e.g., Radiological Worker Training) - Intervals of training not to exceed twenty four months - List of topics which must be included in training - Provisions for limited use of escorts in lieu of training

-DC GL ex DE G 441.1-12, Radiation Safety Training uide , provides additional guidance on DOE's pectations on radiation safety training.
-K. Su bpart K - Design and Control Show OT 2.27.
-Su an co AL bpart K addresses added emphasis on facility d equipment design and administrative ntrols to maintain radiological exposures ARA.
-1. Facility design and modifications (10 CFR 835.1001) During the design of new facilities or modification of old facilities, the following objectives shall be adopted: Optimal methods shall be used to assure ALARA Maintain exposure levels below an average of 0.5 mrem/hr Avoid release of radioactivity to the workplace atmosphere • The design or modification of a facility and the selection of materials shall include features that facilitate operations, maintenance, decontamination, and decommissioning
+Chapter 14 of DOE G 441.1-1C, Radiation Safety Training, provides additional guidance on DOE's expectations on radiation safety training.

+K. Subpart K - Design and Control (Show OT 2.27)

+Subpart K addresses added emphasis on facility and equipment design and administrative controls to maintain radiological exposures ALARA.

+1. Facility design and modifications (10 CFR 835.1001)

+During the design of new facilities or modification of old facilities, the following objectives shall be adopted:

+- Optimal methods shall be used to assure ALARA - Maintain exposure levels below an average of 0.5 mrem/hr

+- Avoid release of radioactivity to the workplace atmosphere - The design or modification of a facility and the selection of materials shall include features that facilitate operations, maintenance, decontamination, and decommissioning - 2.
+Workplace controls (10 CFR 835.1003) (Show OT 2.28)

-2. Workplace controls (10 CFR 835.1003) Show OT 2 28 During routine operations, the combination of physical design features and administrative control shall provide that: Show OT 2.28.
-The anticipated occupational dose to general employees shall not exceed the limits The ALARA process is utilized for personnel exposures to ionizing radiation L. Su bpart L - Radioactive Contamination Control Show OT 2 20 1.
-Control of material and equipment Show O1 2.29.
+During routine operations, the combination of engineered and administrative control shall provide that:

+- The anticipated occupational dose to general employees shall not exceed the limits - The ALARA process is utilized for personnel exposures to ionizing radiation - L. Subpart L Radioactive Contamination Control (Show OT 2.29) - 1.
+Control of material and equipment

 This section addresses the requirements for release of materials and equipment from radiological areas to controlled areas.
 Releases to uncontrolled areas are addressed in DOE O 5400.5 and are not addressed in this training.
-Some of the provisions of 10 CFR 835 Subpart L: • Specifies conditions for material and equipment in contamination areas (CAs), high contamination areas (HCAs), and airborne radioactivity areas (ARAs) to be released to a controlled area • Addresses movement of material and equipment with removable surface contamination, on-site from one radiological area for immediate placement in another radiological area Specifies conditions for material and equipment with fixed contamination to be released for use in controlled areas outside of radiological areas
+Some of the provisions of 10 CFR 835 Subpart L:

+- Specifies conditions for material and equipment in contamination areas (CAs), high contamination areas (HCAs), and airborne radioactivity areas (ARAs) to be released to a controlled area - Addresses movement of material and equipment with removable surface contamination, on-site from one radiological area for immediate placement in another radiological area - Specifies conditions for material and equipment with fixed contamination to be released for use in controlled areas outside of radiological areas